-With the introduction of the lower solar power net feed in tariff in Queensland comes a whole range of new opportunities to maximise the return on your solar power system.
-Here at Gold Coast Solar Power Solutions we recommend you implement the following to see your investment in renewable solar power bring you the maximum returns possible.
+When you have a low solar power net feed in tariff like we do in QLD and NSW these days does it really make sense to install solar power?
+The answer depends on how you use your power.
+Here at Gold Coast Solar Power Solutions we recommend you implement the following to see your investment in solar power bring you the maximum returns possible.

 How The Net Feed In Tariff Works